Pyrrha-Foundation/pyrrha/README.md

 For a quick connectivity smoke test, a four-node Compose topology is included:

-1. Export a valid Pyrrha address for mining rewards: `export PYRRHA_MINER_ADDRESS="<your_pyrrha_address>"`.
-2. Launch the network: `docker compose up --build`.
+1. Launch the network: `docker compose up --build`.
-3. Wait for the health checks to report `healthy`, then query any node for status, e.g. `curl -d '{"jsonrpc":"2.0","id":"0","method":"get_info"}' -H 'Content-Type: application/json' http://localhost:21091/json_rpc`.
+2. Wait for the health checks to report `healthy`, then query any node for status, e.g. `curl -d '{"jsonrpc":"2.0","id":"0","method":"get_info"}' -H 'Content-Type: application/json' http://localhost:21091/json_rpc`.

-The seed node mines at fixed difficulty to bootstrap the chain, and each peer pins to the seed plus the other peers to validate gossip and block propagation.
-Data directories land under `./data/node-*` so you can wipe and restart cleanly.
+The seed node now mints a dedicated devnet wallet and saves the miner address to `./data/node-seed/miner-address.txt` on first boot.
+That address is re-used on subsequent runs, keeping mining rewards persistent across restarts.
+Each peer pins to the seed plus the other peers to validate gossip and block propagation.
+Data directories land under `./data/node-*` so you can wipe and restart cleanly if you want to regenerate the wallet.

 ## License